InlandRevenue/Gateway_Services-Communication/Service - Notifications/README.md

 - Message samples
 	- [View message samples for requests and responses](#message-samples)

->**NOTE:** The included [Notification 2020-05-19.yaml](Notification%202020-05-19.yaml) file can be used along with an OpenAPI editor such as [editor.swagger.io](https://editor.swagger.io) to view technical specifications for this operation and generate example client code.
+>**NOTE:** The included [Notifications 2020-10-27.yaml](Notifications%202020-10-27.yaml) file can be used along with an OpenAPI editor such as [editor.swagger.io](https://editor.swagger.io) to view technical specifications for this operation and generate example client code.

 ## Environment information